 Mindful Math Journal Prompts are perfect for a warm-up activity, for extra practice, or for homework.
 Each prompt reviews the skills and concepts taught in the previous lesson.
 They make a great review activity and help build math understanding.

 Mindful Math mental math cards are perfect for building mental math skills and quick recall of important math concepts.
 Mental math cards are provided and suggested to use as a whole group as a warm-up activity.
 Each lesson plan includes suggestions on how to use and present the cards to students.
 Each set features a new skill to practice and build fluency with.

 Every lesson in Mindful Math includes practice printable pages for students to complete independently following a lesson.
 The pages help build math skills and review important concepts.
 The pages range in difficulty to allow for differentiation.

 hands on activities

-Each lesson includes at least 2 hands-on activities.
+Each lesson includes hands-on activities, such as centers and games.
 Activities are meaningful and fun.
 They help build skills and fluency, and encourage focused math practice.
 Math centers are provided for independent and small group practice.
 Math games are included and can be played solo or with a partner.
 All activities are kid tested and approved!

 Mindful Math Quick Checks are assessments that can be performed after math lessons and practice.
 Each Quick Check includes a short activity for individual or small groups to complete and show to the teacher.
 A students completion of the task will provide teachers with information regarding their understanding.